 Your last stop on the Amalfi Coast is Salerno.
 Salerno is not the most popular town on the coast, but that’s exactly the appeal!
 The lack of tourist crowds means lower prices and a more authentic feel.
 The streets of Salerno aren’t lined with shops selling lemons and restaurants serving lemon cakes; instead, you have an opportunity to observe real Italian culture and true life on the Amalfi Coast, Italy.

-A guided walking tour of some of the city’s highlights would be a great addition to your Amalfi Coast itinerary, and it’s perfect for a history buff.
+A guided walking tour of some of the top attractions would be a great addition to your Amalfi Coast itinerary, and it’s perfect for a history buff.
 The tour lasts just a few hours and takes you to some amazing historic sites and Roman ruins dating back to the 1st century.

 Where to Stay in Amalfi Coast